 [Ramp ceremony.
 Sergeant Shane Stachnik’s comrades carrying him onto the aircraft for his final flight home]

 3. Holding a creative tension.
 Leadership, as is life, is full of tensions.

 These are often polar or contradictory in nature.
 Another word is paradox.
 Polarities and paradoxes are things that cannot be reconciled.
 They don’t cancel each other out.
 They will always remain in tension.
 The fundamental leadership tension exists between accomplishing the mission and looking after your people.
 Another is adapting to external forces while fostering internal stability.

 War provides the purest and yet most extreme environment for these tensions.
 Serving in combat with soldiers was the greatest honour of my professional life.
 It remains a heavy burden.
-Accomplishing a mission against an armed enemy requires putting troops into harm’s way.
+Accomplishing a mission against an armed enemy requires putting troops in harm’s way.
 Sometimes people die.
-Believing in the mission, the greater good, the military ethos of service before self strengthened my ability to hold these forces in a creative tension.
+Believing in the mission, the greater good, and the military ethos of service before self strengthened my ability to hold these forces in a creative tension.

 I have two daughters.
 I have given life.
 I have pulled the trigger and taken life.
 These two acts do not cancel each other out.
 There is no balancing of the books.
-I must live with those two life defining experiences and I must do so without being pulled apart by them.
-Life is paradox.
+I must live with those two life-defining experiences and I must do so without being pulled apart by them.
+Life is a paradox.
 The best leaders embrace that fact and hold life’s contradictory forces in a creative tension.